If you purchase an independently reviewed product or service through a link on our website, Footwear News may receive an affiliate commission.

 This will vary based on location, of course.
 For flat, hard-packed dirt, deep lugs are less important.
 For the loamy terrain of Squamish, where Barringer often runs, burly lugs are a must-have.

 Not only do trail shoes need to be rugged enough to handle external obstacles, but they should also be built to prevent foot overrotation and other self-inflicted injuries.
 You’ll land on varied terrain with each stride, so you’ll need a sturdy shoe to keep your foot in line.

-With all this in mind, you can easily break trail running shoes down into three different categories depending on the terrain they’re made for: light trail (dirt roads, gravel, well-tracked flatland), rugged trail (hiking paths), and off-trail (scree, talus, streams, etc.).
+With all this in mind, trail running shoes typically fall into three categories based on the terrain they’re made for: light trail styles (made for dirt roads, gravel and well-tracked flatland), rugged trail shoes (built for hiking paths), and off-trail shoes (ideal for scree, talus, streams, etc.).

 This isn’t a time-dependent question, it simply depends on how often you run.
 The general advice is to replace your trail running shoes every 300 to 500 miles.
 That means if you run about 10 miles each week, you’ll probably need to start looking at replacing your shoes at the eight-month mark.

 “If you start noticing tears in the upper or midsole breakdown, you may want to retire your shoes sooner,” says Montane-sponsored ultrarunner Kevin Hadfield.
 Hadfield is based in Carbondale, Colorado and also works part-time at local running outfitter Independence Run and Hike, outfitting shoes for trail runners of all stripes.